JvanKatwijk/eti-stuff/eti-cmdline/README.md

    	make

-where XXX refers to the input device being supported, one of (RTLSDR, SDRPLAY, SDRPLAY_V3, AIRSPY, HACKRF, RAWFILES, WAVFILES)
+where XXX refers to the input device being supported, one of (RTLSDR, SDRPLAY, SDRPLAY_V3, AIRSPY, HACKRF, PLUTO, LIMESDR, RAWFILES, WAVFILES)

 Note:
 the SDRplay devices RSP 1, RSP II, RSP 1A, and RSP Duo are supported